Explicit Wiretap Channel Codes via Source Coding, Universal Hashing, and Distribution Approximation, When the Channels' Statistics are Uncertain: Coding scheme

 \section{Coding scheme}

-In this section, we describe a coding scheme that will be shown to achieve the rates described in Theorems~\ref{th:WynerWTC}-\ref{th:arb} when $|\mathfrak{T}|=1$ (The general case $|\mathfrak{T}|>1$ builds upon the special case $|\mathfrak{T}|=1$ and is discussed in the next section).
-The coding scheme consists of two parts, an initialization phase presented in Section \ref{sec:initk}, and the actual secure communication in Section \ref{secCS}.
-The initialization phase allows the legitimate users to share a secret key which is used in the second part of the coding scheme.
+Our coding scheme consists of two phases: An initialization phase presented in Section \ref{sec:initk}, and the actual secure communication phase presented in Section \ref{secCS}.
+The initialization phase allows the legitimate users to share a secret key which is used in the second phase of the coding scheme.
+Both phases rely on three primitives presented in Section \ref{sec:notation}.